Why I Love Rob Ford (Even If He Smokes Crack)!

 And they don’t gossip either.

-In response to Rob Ford’s self-hating, blind, addicted, and desperate behaviour, the majority of people in this city have set to criticizing, hating, and laughing.
+In response to Rob Ford’s self-hating, blind, addicted, and desperate behaviour, the majority of people in Toronto have set to criticizing, hating, laughing, and judging.

 If I point a finger at you, then no one has to look at me.
 Just for a second, if I gossip, I can feel powerful.